IXML: History

 Soon after the IBS meeting, Gallery shipped Metacorder which was the first iXML compatible device.
 Mark Gilbert continued to promote the iXML format all over the world during 2004 and 2005 and gradually products emerged from other vendors.
 Other early adopters of iXML included SynchroArt's TITAN utility, and HHB's Portadrive field recorder.

 In 2019 Gallery introduced the notion of using iXML in NDI based video/audio streams and the iXML 3.0 specification was announced which will define this.

 In Use

 Today, dozens of industry standard audio products support iXML with 100% interchange of metadata between systems.
 This includes all the current location field recorders (for which the spec was originally designed), several DAW applications (including Digidesign Pro Tools, Sony Vegas, Cockos Reaper and Steinberg Cubase/Nuendo) and various utilities.
-In late 2007, Apple Inc. added iXML support to their Final Cut Pro non linear video editor, which is used by more than 800,000 users worldwide. iXML support was introduced with version 6.02 of Final Cut Pro.
+In late 2007, Apple Inc. added iXML support to their Final Cut Pro nonlinear video editor, which is used by more than 800,000 users worldwide. iXML support was introduced with version 6.02 of Final Cut Pro.